Davies confirmed: The last six players Liverpool have signed from the EFL

 The one true success story on this list.
 Like Shelvey, Gomez was picked up as a teenager after impressing for Charlton, arriving in a £3.5million deal in 2015.

-Since then, the defender has overcome injury issues to mature into an England international and key member of Jurgen Klopp’s side.
+Since then, the defender has developed into an England international and key member of Jurgen Klopp’s side, helping the Reds win the Premier League title in 2019-20.

-Klopp recently described the 22-year-old as “an outstandingly skilled boy”, adding: “These two, Joe and Virg, they like each other a lot, and they can play sensationally well together.”
+Klopp described the 23-year-old as “an outstandingly skilled boy”, adding: “These two, Joe and Virg, they like each other a lot, and they can play sensationally well together.”